Decay of Superconducting Correlations for Gauged Electrons in Dimensions $D\le 4$

 \subsection{Classical Gauge Fields}

 Consider first lattice fermions coupled to classical compact U(1) gauge fields.
-For $D\le 4$, we consider a $D$-dimensional finite hypercubic lattice,
+The tight-binding model for electrons with spin-1/2 is defined on a $D$-dimensional finite hypercubic lattice $\Lambda$ which is given by

-with a large positive integer $L$.
-We consider a tight-binding model for electrons with spin-1/2 on the lattice $\Lambda$.
-In order to take into account the fluctuation of an electromagnetic field, we introduce a classical $U(1)$ gauge field $A$.
+for $D\le 4$, and with a large positive integer $L$.
+In order to take into account the fluctuations of an electromagnetic field, we introduce a classical $U(1)$ gauge field $A$.
 The Hamiltonian $H_\Lambda(A)$ for electrons is given by

 where $c_{x,\sigma}^\dagger,c_{x,\sigma}$ are, respectively, the creation and annihilation electron operators at the site $x\in\Lambda$ with spin $\sigma=\uparrow,\downarrow$; the hopping amplitudes $t_{x,y}^{\alpha,\beta}$ are complex numbers which satisfy the Hermitian conditions,